How I Turned A Hobby Blog Into £100k Of Income

 Six years on and I am working on this mindset all the time.
-I launched an offer, The Soulful Business Coaching Program, just last week, which was my most expensive to date at £750.
+I launched an offer, Soulful Business Group Coaching Program, just last week, which was my most expensive to date at £750.
 I absolutely know that program is worth every penny and more, but there was still a niggling voice of self-doubt that I had to acknowledge and release.
-That program sold out in less than 48 hours but imagine if I’d have listened to my ego telling me I was stupid to launch a premium service in such an uncertain economic climate.
-I wouldn’t be helping 6 amazing women right now create a business they feel truly aligned to.
+That program sold out in less than 48 hours but imagine if I’d have listened to my ego telling me I was stupid to launch a premium service in such an uncertain economic climate, I wouldn’t be helping 20 amazing women right now create a business they feel truly aligned.

 Taking action doesn’t have to be a huge step either.
 An effective way of working towards our goals is to break things down into smaller bite size chunks, so we can build the momentum of ticking things of our to-do list.

 Taking action doesn’t need to be overwhelming, but by doing something daily, you will start to reprogram your mind from believing “you never follow through with ideas”, into a mindset of moving forward step by step.